All Episodes

 Let me just give you a couple excerpts.

-And one of the things a community organizer does if he's Barack Obama is pressure banks to make bad loans.
+And one of the things a community organizer does, if he's Barack Obama, is pressure banks to make bad loans.

-Obama's fingerprints are over this too, because his group Acorn is all involved.
+Obama's fingerprints are over this too because his group ACORN is all involved.

 The community redevelopment thing was meant to encourage banks to make loans to high-risk borrowers, often minorities living in unstable neighborhoods.

-That has provided an opening to radical groups like Acorn, the Association of Community Organizations for Reform Now, and a group that is constantly engaged in illegal voter registration, among other things.
+That has provided an opening to radical groups like ACORN, the Association of Community Organizations for Reform Now, and a group that is constantly engaged in illegal voter registration, among other things.

-Any bank that wants to expand or merge with another has to show that it complied with these community redevelopment things, and approval can be held up by complaints filed by groups like Acorn.
+Any bank that wants to expand or merge with another has to show that it complied with these community redevelopment things, and approval can be held up by complaints filed by groups like ACORN.

-In fact, intimidation tactics, public charges of racism, threats to use the CRA to block business expansion have enabled Acorn to extract hundreds of millions of dollars in loans and contributions from America's financial institutions.
+In fact, intimidation tactics, public charges of racism, threats to use the CRA to block business expansion have enabled ACORN to extract hundreds of millions of dollars in loans and contributions from America's financial institutions.

-Think of Acorn as a thousand Jesse Jacksons in terms of shaking down companies and institutions.
+Think of ACORN as a thousand Jesse Jacksons in terms of shaking down companies and institutions.

-Banks already overexposed by these shaky loans were pushed still further in the wrong direction when government-sponsored Frannie Mae and Freddie Mack began buying up these bad loans and offering them for sale on world markets.
+Banks already overexposed by these shaky loans were pushed still further in the wrong direction when government-sponsored Frannie Mae and Freddie Mac began buying up these bad loans and offering them for sale on world markets.

-He said that our reputation in the world, I think everybody would agree is not what it once was.
+He said that our reputation in the world, I think everybody would agree, is not what it once was.

 He said it in Berlin.